 A Bigger Screen

-Naturally, connecting your MacBook to an external display brings you the flexibility of a bigger workspace.
-So, whether it's switching between different windows or working on several open windows simultaneously.
+Connecting your MacBook to an external display gives you the flexibility of a bigger workspace.
+Whether it’s switching between different windows or working on several open windows simultaneously, you can perform those activities easily.

-At the same time, the combination of a monitor arm and an external monitor gives you ample wriggle room to change the viewing angle as per your choice, something that is severely limited on a laptop.
+At the same time, the combination of a monitor arm and an external monitor gives you ample wriggle room to change the viewing angle as per your choice, which is limited on a laptop.

 If you want a simple USB-C monitor purely for business work, the Lenovo L27m-28 is a good pick.
 It’s affordable and has the right feature set.
 But if you are looking for one for photo-editing work, you can go with the Dell UltraSharp U2720Q or the LG 27UK850-W.